InfoSynth: Information-Guided Benchmark Synthesis for LLMs: Abstract

 \section{Abstract}

-Large language models (LLMs) have demonstrated significant advancements in reasoning and code generation.
-However, efficiently creating new benchmarks to evaluate these capabilities remains a challenge.
-Traditional benchmark creation relies on manual human effort, a process that is both expensive and time-consuming.
+Large language models (LLMs) have demonstrated significant advancements in reasoning and code generation, but efficiently creating new benchmarks to evaluate these capabilities remains a challenge.
+Traditional benchmark creation relies on manual human effort, which is expensive and time-consuming.
 Furthermore, existing benchmarks often contaminate LLM training data, necessitating novel and diverse benchmarks to accurately assess their genuine capabilities.
 This work introduces InfoSynth, a novel framework for automatically generating and evaluating reasoning benchmarks guided by information-theoretic principles.
 We propose metrics based on KL-divergence and entropy to quantify benchmark novelty and diversity without relying on costly model evaluations.
 Building on this framework, we develop an end-to-end pipeline that synthesizes robust Python coding problems from seed datasets using genetic algorithms and iterative code feedback.
-Our method generates accurate test cases and solutions to new problems 97\% of the time, and the synthesized benchmarks consistently exhibit higher novelty and diversity compared to their seed datasets.
+Our method generates accurate test cases and solutions to new problems 97\% of the time, and the synthesized benchmarks consistently exhibit higher difficulty compared to prior works.
 Moreover, our algorithm provides a method for controlling the novelty/diversity and difficulty of generated problems.
-InfoSynth offers a scalable, self-verifying pipeline for constructing high-quality, novel and diverse benchmarks for LLMs.
+InfoSynth offers a scalable, self-verifying pipeline for constructing high-quality, challenging coding benchmarks for LLMs.